 By Tim Lambert

 St Valentine lived in the 3rd century but very little is known about him.
-According to one tradition the Roman Emperor forbade young men to marry as he believed single men made better soldiers.
-However Valentine disobeyed him and married young men to young women.
-As a result Valentine was executed about 270.
+According to one tradition, the Roman Emperor forbade young men to marry as he believed single men made better soldiers.
+However, Valentine disobeyed him and married young men to young women.
+As a result, Valentine was executed about 270.
 In 496 the Pope made 14 February his feast day.
 Today St Valentine is the patron saint of happy marriages.
-He is also the patron saint of bee keepers!
+He is also the patron saint of beekeepers!

-A History of Christmas
+A Brief History of Christmas

-A History of Easter
+A Brief History of Easter

-A History of St Georges Day
+A Brief History of St Georges Day

-A History of Mayday
+A Brief History of Mayday

-A History of Halloween
+A Brief History of Halloween